Rufus For Real

 Stovetop & Slow Cooker Instructions

-• Slow Cooker Method — Add the cooked steak, peppers, and onions to the slow cooker along with the remaining ingredients.
-Cook on LOW, stirring occasionally, until melted and bubbly.
-Switch to WARM to keep it party-ready for hours.
+• Slow cooker method: Add the cooked steak, peppers, onions, cheeses, sour cream, cream cheese, and seasonings to the slow cooker.
+Cook on LOW until melted and creamy, stirring occasionally.
+Switch to WARM for serving.

 philly cheesesteak dip in a baking dish and garnished with chips and crusty bread for dipping